 But regular worthwhile work was hard to come by.
 Perhaps a leap across the ditch to Australia was inevitable.
 New Zealand was a small goldfish bowl by comparison, and compatriot John Clarke had already shown what might be possible.
 "The joy of writing is you can write anywhere," says Banas."The pain of writing is, you can write anywhere".

 He quickly proved himself a master of episodic scriptwriting, knocking out numerous episodes of gritty urban soap opera E Street (which he ended up helping produce).
 Banas went on to write himself deeper into Aussie TV history with stints on much loved, long-running shows Blue Heelers and Water Rats.
 More popular series followed, including medical drama All Saints, and episodes of undercover police show Stingers.

 The time hasn't all been spent in front of a keyboard.
 Banas had begun directing television while working on E Street.
-Next he signed on to direct Australian mini-series Emma, Queen of the South Seas, which featured Bond actor Barbara Carrera as pioneering real-life trader Emma Coe.
-He went on to helm multiple episodes of Aussie-NZ children's fantasy Mirror Mirror, whose cast included his daughter Michala.
+Next he signed on to direct Australian miniseries Emma, Queen of the South Seas, which featured Bond actor Barbara Carrera as pioneering real-life trader Emma Coe.
+He went on to helm multiple episodes of Aussie-Kiwi children's fantasy Mirror Mirror, (including this first episode).
+The cast included his daughter Michala.
 Though he enjoyed directing "immensely", Banas missed the lack of rehearsal and character development, compared to theatre.
 "Moving to writing seemed like a natural progression".